 The title company will follow up with a notice of its own that written demand has been made and enclosing a release form for signature.
 It must be signed by all parties and their brokers.
 Fifteen days are allowed for written objections to be made.

+Mediation is the likely next step.
 The TREC contract formerly made the choice of mediation elective in paragraph 16.
 There is no longer a “yes or no” box to check on the latest form of this contract, so mediation is now required as a means of settling disputes—unless this paragraph is either struck and initialed or a special provisions addendum is attached that deals differently with dispute resolution.
-Generally, including a mediation requirement is a favorable provision for the seller, less so for the buyer.

-Lawsuits may be filed in justice court so long as the total amount claimed (including attorney’s fees) does not exceed $10,000.
+Lawsuits may be filed in justice court without necessity for an attorney so long as the total amount claimed (including attorney’s fees if any) does not exceed $20,000.
 If total damages exceed that amount, then suit may be filed in the county court at law.
 Named defendants should include the party refusing to sign the release and the title company holding the earnest money.
 Title companies will usually respond by interpleading the earnest money (depositing it into the court’s account) which removes them from the merits of the litigation.
-The title company may then seek dismissal from the case or decide to remain in an attempt to recover attorney’s fees from the party at fault.
+The title company may then seek dismissal from the case or decide to remain involved in an attempt to recover attorney’s fees from the party at fault.